hartwigmedical/pipeline5/README.md

 The pipeline creates and manages buckets as required to support the operations that are selected for a given run.
 In a typical complete run comprising single-sample normal and tumor stages and the somatic stage, there will be three runtime buckets.
-The buckets are easy to find as they are named according to the sample and set data provided on the command line to the application, for
+The buckets are easy to find as they are named according to the sample barcode (if available) and set data provided on the command line to the application, for example:
-example:

 ```
-run-cpct12345678r
-run-cpct12345678t
-run-cpct12345678r-cpct12345678t
+run-fr11111111
+run-fr22222222
+run-fr11111111-fr22222222
 ```

 #### 3.2.2 Output Buckets